bigprof-software/appgini-docs/pages/ldap-authentication.md

 In this example, the username prefix is `uid=`, and the username suffix is `,ou=people,dc=ldap,dc=example,dc=com` (note the initial comma `,`).
 Adjust the domain components (`dc=`) according to your LDAP server's domain.

+Sometimes, the DN pattern might be as simple as `USERNAME@example.com`.
+In that case, leave the username prefix field empty, and enter `@example.com` in the username suffix field.
+If you're having trouble configuring the LDAP connection, it's worth trying this and seeing if it resolves the issue.

 ### Handling Non-Existent Users

 Determine how AppGini should handle login attempts from users who are authenticated through LDAP but do not exist in the AppGini database.
 You can choose to: